jamwil/cecli/benchmark/README.md

 # Aider benchmark harness

-Aider uses benchmarks to quantitatively measure how well it works with various LLMs.
+Before `cecli` was born, the old `aider` used benchmarks to quantitatively measure how well it works with various LLMs.

 This directory holds the harness and tools needed to run the benchmarking suite.

 ## Background

-The benchmark is based on the [Exercism](https://github.com/exercism/python) coding exercises.
+The benchmark was based on the [Exercism](https://github.com/exercism/python) coding exercises.
 This
 benchmark evaluates how effectively aider and LLMs can translate a natural language coding request into executable code saved into